-Keng Nam Hai is a seafood noodle stall that serve various kinds of seafood noodles dishes, and is most well-known for their Hennessy XO Seafood Noodles.
+Keng Nam Hai is a seafood noodle stall that serves various kinds of seafood noodles dishes and is most well-known for their Hennessy XO Seafood Noodles.
 The bowl of noodles comes with fresh prawns, clams, squid, scallops, and a tad bit of Hennessy cognac, causing it to taste fresh with a hint of sweetness.
 Other than that, some of their best sellers include Hua Diao Lala Noodles and Curry Laksa.
 Be sure to be there early if you don’t want to miss out on these seafood dishes.

 Address: No 1-G, Pusat Niaga Metro Prima, Jalan Prima 1, 52100 Kuala Lumpur, Federal Territory of Kuala Lumpur

 Operating Hours: 6am – 2:15pm (Daily)